-7.1 Surface fitting:
+7.1.
+Surface fitting

-Simulated data sets are considered first, i.e. point clouds are taken from analytic object and then segmented into planar and cylindrical components.
-To assess the performance of the algorithm in the presence of noise, the point clouds are taken from analytic surface to which a number of randomly distributed noise points are superimposed (1.0% of original data size).
-The level of noise is generally larger than those typically expected in real data (0.1%) so that the reduction method can be assessed in extreme cases.
-Due to a scanner measurement, high speed data acquisition can be achieved.
-These devices can generate thousands of points per second, and now it often becomes a problem to work with these points, because these machines can scan parts with very high speed and much noise points.
-The reducing points here has two advantages; first decreasing the noise effect on the reverse engineering processes such as fitting, for instance mse=0.967 in case of 1654 points, but mse becomes 0.010043 in case of 803 points.
-If the scanner captures the surface data of excellent accuracy, then mse becomes stable in all reduction steps.
+Simulated data sets are considered first, i.e. point clouds are taken from analytic object and then segmented into planar and cylindrical components as in Figs 6(a), 7(a) and 8(a).
+To assess the performance of the algorithm in the presence of noise, the point clouds in the Figs 9(a), 10(a) and 11(a), point clouds are taken from analytic surface to which a number of randomly distributed noise points are superimposed (1.0% of original data size).
+The level of noise is generally larger than those typically expected in real data (0.1%) [14] so that the reduction method can be assessed in extreme cases.